sisl/InterpretableSelfAwarePrediction/README.md

 The PostNet code should be cloned from: https://github.com/sharpenb/Posterior-Network and placed at the top-level.

+This code was developed and tested with `Python 3.6.12`.

 To replicate the input trajectory speed experiments, please run the following files:

 ``run_isap_agent_speed.sh``